 Designate a Space

 Dedicate a shelf in your fridge for fruits, veggies and other perishables.
 Remove other food from this space so it’s clear to kids that this is just for them.
 If you’re not able to devote an entire refrigerator shelf to snack items, purchase a large, flat storage container, about the dimensions of a cookie sheet that can be used to hold the snacks selections.
-Then, portion out snacks into single-serving containers, and place those within the larger unit.
+Then, portion out snacks into single-serving containers, like the Prep & Go Snack Containers or Baby Blocks, and place those within the larger unit.
+You can even pre-portion out snacks like hummus and carrots together with a split container like the Prep & Go 2-Cup Divided Container to make it extra easy for the kiddos to grab a healthy snack.

 For a pantry snack station, start by using a turntable, which minimizes the mess by making it easy for kids to see snack options toward the back of the shelf without a lot of reaching and grabbing.
 As with the perishable items, portion out crackers, pretzels, and other pantry items into single-serving allotments, then store them in clear containers with an airtight seal that can be stacked for maximum space efficiency.